xfoa/spud/docs/protocol.md

 ### Mouse

-* In hotkey mode on Wayland, motion comes from the relative pointer protocol via the dedicated input thread; the iced `CursorMoved` events are not used.
+* In **hotkey mode** (fullscreen capture), motion comes from the relative pointer protocol via the dedicated input thread on Wayland, or from delta calculations against the previous position on X11. `MouseMove` events are sent.
+* In **window mode** (focus capture), the client sends `MouseAbs` coordinates normalised to `0..65535` based on the local window size.
-* In focus mode, iced delivers absolute cursor positions, which the client converts to deltas against the previous position.
-The first event after a `CursorEntered` is suppressed because there is no prior reference.
+* The first `CursorMoved` after `CursorEntered` is suppressed when computing deltas because there is no prior reference.
 * Buttons and wheel events are translated directly.
+Wheel deltas from the hotkey backend are negated to match the window-mode convention before natural-scroll is applied.

 ## Versioning